alon-albalak/alon-albalak.github.io/_pages/about.md

 ## \*\* NEWS \*\*

+### \[07/22\] The Transfer Learning for NLP Workshop will be co-located with NeurIPS 2022!
+TL4NLP will explore insights and advances on characterizing positive and negative transfer.<br>
+Check out the amazing lineup of speakers, topics, and more at [tl4nlp.githb.io](https://tl4nlp.github.io).

 ### \[05/22\] New Benchmark Paper on Task Transfer: [FETA](https://arxiv.org/abs/2205.06262)
-FETA is the largest NLP benchmark for intra-dataset task transfer, where task transfer is isolated from domain shift.
+FETA is the largest NLP benchmark for intra-dataset task transfer, where task transfer is isolated from domain shift.<br>
 Check out the [paper](https://arxiv.org/abs/2205.06262), and our [github repo](https://github.com/alon-albalak/TLiDB).

 ### \[05/22\] I will join Meta as a Research Science Intern for summer 2022!